Accredited Online MBA in Accounting

 Description: Analysis of policy formulation and implementation from a company-wide standpoint; emphasis on integration of knowledge and approaches across functional areas; both endogenous and exogenous factors that affect company policies; and the role of the firm in society.

-Prerequisites: All CBK courses and/or foundation courses and satisfactory completion of 24 credit hours in the MBA program or approval of MBA director.
+Prerequisites: All core/foundation courses and satisfactory completion of 24 credit hours in the MBA program or approval of MBA director.

 Accounting focus area courses (12 credits)

-• In addition to our standard Common Body of Knowledge (CBK) requirements for the MBA program, students pursuing the Accounting focus must have satisfactory knowledge of intermediate-level accounting by having completed the following courses, or their equivalents.
+• In addition to our standard MBA-specific course prerequisites, students pursuing the Accounting focus must have satisfactory knowledge of intermediate-level accounting by having completed the following courses, or their equivalents.

 • Credit hours: 3